-Internal Walls Describing The North East Turnet Revised plan arrangement of to the north east turnet retaining original structure and repoiring the primary arch spanning across the east wing junction to the turnet.
+Revised plan arrangement of to the north east turret retaining original structure and repairing the primary arch spanning across the east wing junction to the turret.

 Overlay of current survey with 1970 survey.

-The 1970 survey completed prior to any refurbishment works gives us a scalable benchmark for comparison as the internal wall an angements on this survey are as illustrated in the 1860 and 1890 drawings.
+The 1970 survey completed prior to any refurbishment works gives us a scalable benchmark for comparison as the internal wall arrangements on this survey are as illustrated in the 1860 and 1890 drawings.